-At the instigation of the Controlling entity the Company paid
+At the instigation of the Controlling entity the Company paid out the dividend payment, which value exceeded 10% of the equity of the Company, see section Dividends and other facts.
 The Company concluded term deposits with Československá obchodní banka, a. s., whose value exceeded the limit of 10% of the Company's equity.
 The Company performed this act to efficiently allocate its technical reserves resources.
 The above stated receivables arose from the Company's ordinary business transactions concluded under standard business terms, including interest rates, comparable to transactions with third parties.
 The Company has not incurred any detriment in respect of these receivables.